coatyio/coaty-js/docs/man/developer-guide.md

 communication manager and the *other* controllers inside its *own* agent container.

-If you want to keep track of custom object types (not commmunication manager or controller identities), you have to implement the remote side of the distributed object lifecycle management, i.e. advertise your custom objects and observe/respond to appropriate Discover events explicitely.
-Note that a custom object must have the identity UUID of its associated communication manager set as its `parentObjectId`.

 The following example shows how to keep track of identity components of specific agents whose communication manager has an identity named `"LightAgent"`.